alihashmiii/3D-Vertex-Model/README.md

 ## Notes

-The code in the repository is to be used with the author's permission.
-The code is based on and a modification of Okuda et al 2012, "Reversible network reconnection model for simulating large deformation in dynamic tissue morphogenesis"
+- The code in the repository is to be used with the author's permission.
+- The code is based on and is a modification of *Okuda et al 2012, "Reversible network reconnection model for simulating large deformation in dynamic tissue morphogenesis"*